Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrate.md

 > **Note:** You can only migrate to Search Services using the distribution zip.

-## Migrating with zip
+## Migrate with zip

 You can migrate from Alfresco Content Services 6.2 or above with Search Services 1.3 or above to Alfresco Content Services with Search and Insight Engine 2.0.
 You can also migrate from Alfresco Content Services 5.x with Search Services 1.3 or below to Alfresco Content Services 6.2 or above with Search and Insight Engine 2.0.

 * [Migrating Content Services 6.2 with Search Services 1.3 or above](#migrating-content-services-62-with-search-services-13-or-above)
 * [Migrating Content Services 5.x with Search Services 1.3 or below](#migrating-content-services-5x-with-search-services-13-or-below)

-## Migrating Content Services 6.2 with Search Services 1.3 or above
+### Migrate Content Services 6.2 with Search Services 1.3 or above

 Use this information to migrate from Alfresco Search Services 1.3 or above to Search and Insight Engine 2.0 using a distribution zip.